purpleHey/blog/_posts/2019-12-31-bind-mount-and-jekyll.markdown

 `>docker volume ls`

 If the Dockerfile you used to create the container has a "VOLUME /var/lib/mysql" type entry, a "Mounts" entry will be created for the container that has the mapping of the "Destination" (/var/lib/mysql) directory to the actual data "Source" directory on the local file system.
-In this case it's for mysql, and when the container runs it will use the volume name on the local file system mounted at the source directory.
+In this case it's for mysql, and when the container runs it will use the volume name on the local file system mounted at the "Source" directory.
 Use `>docker container inspect <containerName>` to see the "Mounts" details.

 So the container thinks it's writing to /var/lib/mysql, but in actual fact it's writing the "Source" directory.